hunteke/temoa/docs/source/Documentation.rst

 :math:`\rightarrow` process :math:`\rightarrow` output" flow of energy.
 And while not all variables, parameters, or constraints have 7 indices, the 7-index order mentioned here (p, s, d, i, t, v, o) is the canonical ordering.
 If you note any case where, for example, d comes before s, that is an oversight.
+In general, if there is an index ordering that does not follow this rubric, we view that as a bug.

 Deviations from Standard Mathematical Notation